The Jazz Ensemble rehearses Tuesday and Thursday evenings from 7:00 to

 - Instrumentation varies based on audition results

-- Clinics with visiting jazz musicians 2010-2011 clinicians included Dr. Ron Carter, trumpeter Marquis Hill, saxophonist Caroline Davis and drummer Joel Spencer.
+- Clinics with visiting jazz musicians - Past clinicians included Dr. Ron Carter, trumpeter Marquis Hill, saxophonist Caroline Davis, trumpeter Victor Garcia, and drummer Joel Spencer.

-- Trips to hear world-class jazz in Chicago Jazz outings include trips to the Chicago Jazz Festival, The Jazz Showcase and the Harris Theater (home of the Chicago Jazz Ensemble).
+- Trips to hear world-class jazz in Chicago - Jazz outings include trips to the Chicago Jazz Festival, The Jazz Showcase and Symphony Center Jazz concerts.

 - Collaborative workshops with other Chicago-area jazz ensembles

-- Regular performances at The Stupe and at Chapel
+- Additional performances at The Stupe and at Chapel

-Please email Josh Moshier to sign up in advance: email@example.com
+Please email Katie Ernst to sign up in advance: email@example.com

 Develop your sound and improvisational method through one-on-one study our outstanding roster of private teachers.
 To enroll in private study, visit the Conservatory office in McAlister Hall (2nd Floor) and send an email to your instructor of choice: